 Why would you spend the vast majority of your time on a method that yields such dismal results?

-Put the majority of your job search efforts into networking – making connections with people at your target companies, and others who can help you meet your career goals.
+But put the majority of your job search efforts into networking – making connections with people at your target companies, and others who can help you meet your career goals.

 This mistake goes hand-in-hand with the one above.
-When you respond to job postings, your resume lands in a database, with all the other applicants, only to be called up if it contains enough of the right keywords.
+When you respond to job board postings, your resume lands in a database, with all the other applicants, only to be called up if it contains enough of the right keywords.